osadezu/maev-assessment/README.md

 - Tertiary
 - Add To Cart

-### Please push it to a new github repo of your own
+## When you are finished, please push it to a new github repo